brunorosilva/heroku-streamlit-setup/README.md

 You just need a Free [Heroku](https://www.heroku.com/) Account, a Github account and a [Streamlit](https://www.streamlit.io/) webapp you want to share with the world.

+## The simplest way to use it

+1. After the requirements.txt, Procfile and the setup.sh file are created, just upload them into your project's repository
+2. Create a new app on the Heroku website and select <b>connect to Github</b> and select your desired repo and click Deploy

 ## Documentation
 <pre>
 $ hss --help